Muscogee in Muskogee County, Oklahoma — The American South (West South Central)

 Additional keywords.
 Josiah Francis, Francis the Prophet, Red Stick, Red Sticks, Muscogee, Creek Indians

 Credits.
 This page was last revised on April 16, 2018.
-This page originally submitted on March 27, 2018, by Daniel Eisenberg of Boca Raton, Florida.
-This page has been viewed 93 times since then.
+It was originally submitted on March 27, 2018, by Daniel Eisenberg of Boca Raton, Florida.
+This page has been viewed 153 times since then and 26 times this year.
 Last updated on March 30, 2018, by Daniel Eisenberg of Boca Raton, Florida.
 Photo 1. submitted on March 27, 2018, by Daniel Eisenberg of Boca Raton, Florida. • Andrew Ruppenstein was the editor who published this page.